scalabli/quo/docs/options.rst

     invoke(hello, args=["--name", "Value"])
     invoke(hello, args=["--name"])

-If the option has ``prompt`` enabled, then setting ``prompt_required=False`` tells quo to only show the prompt if the option's flag is given, instead of if the option is not provided at all.
+If the app has ``prompt`` enabled, then setting ``prompt_required=False`` tells quo to only show the prompt if the app's flag is given, instead of if the app is not provided at all.

 .. code-block:: python

     @quo.command()
-    @quo.option('--name', prompt=True, prompt_required=False, default="Default")
+    @quo.app('--name', prompt=True, prompt_required=False, default="Default")
     def hello(name):
         quo.echo(f"Hello {name}!")